vtmag/sofia-davi-react/README.md

 - **Dynamic Data Loading**

     Some sections, like articles and metadata, are dynamically populated through structured JSON data files located in `src/data`.
 This approach allows easier management and updating of content without modifying the core components.
 Metadata for SEO, article contents, and other relevant information are managed in these data files.

----

-### Example of Dynamic Data Usage
+Examples:

-- **Articles**: Stored in `articlesData.js`, dynamically imported to the `ArticlePage` component.
+    - Articles: Stored in `articlesData.js`, dynamically imported to the `ArticlePage` component.
-- **SEO Metadata**: Structured in `metadata.js` and applied across pages using `React Helmet` for dynamic title and meta description tags.
+    - SEO Metadata: Structured in `metadata.js` and applied across pages using `React Helmet` for dynamic title and meta description tags.

 ---